 Those that Cared for Their Servants

 If your employer had a good sense of responsibility you would get the benefit of your employer’s protection.
-Listen to a speech that Prince Albert made to an organization called the Servants’ Provident and Benevolent Society.
+Here is a portion of a speech that Prince Albert made to an organization called the Servants’ Provident and Benevolent Society:

 Who would not feel the deepest interest in the welfare of their domestic servants?
 Whose heart would fail to sympathize with those who minister to us in sickness, receive us upon our first appearance in this world, and even extend their cares to our mortal remains, who lie under our roof, form our household, and are part of the family?